 \section{Problem Statement}

 We consider scenarios in which a robotic interface is trying to communicate hidden information to a human operator.
 For instance, in our running example an autonomous vehicle seeks to convey its driving style to a nearby human-driven car.
 The interface has access to the hidden information (e.g., the robot knows whether it is an aggressive or defensive driver), and the human needs this hidden information to perform their task correctly (e.g., the human must determine the robot's driving style to safely pass).
 Within this context, we specifically focus on settings where there are not obvious or mutually agreed upon signals for the robot to convey its hidden information.
 Our fundamental challenge is determining how --- in the absence of established conventions --- a robotic interface should adapt its signals over time to convey information to humans.
-Below we formalize this problem in terms of the interface and human policies.

 \p{Repeated Interaction} We assume that the human works with the robotic interface multiple times.
-At the start of each interaction the robot observes the hidden information $\theta \in \Theta$ (e.g., a vector of parameters capturing the autonomous car's current driving style).
+At the start of each interaction the robot observes the hidden information $\theta \in \Theta$ (e.g., parameters capturing the autonomous car's current driving style).
 This hidden information can change between interactions, but we assume that $\theta$ remains constant within an interaction.
-Every interaction lasts for a total of $T$ timesteps.
-Over the course of this interaction the interface displays signals to the human, and the human uses these signals to infer $\theta$ and complete their task (e.g., safely driving around the autonomous car).
+Each interaction lasts for a total of $T$ timesteps.

 \p{Interface} Let $s^t$ be the system state at timestep $t$.
 Within our running example the system state is the position of both the autonomous car and the human-driven car.
 The robotic interface observes state $s$ and hidden information $\theta$, and then chooses signals $x \in \mathcal{X}$ according to its policy: